 Using inputs from stakeholder engagement and market research, McCann Global Health distilled 1 simple motivational truth that tapped into the hard-working, aspirational nature of the target audience: LPG cookstoves show where you’re going (not where you have been).
 This truth inspired the development of the “Smarter, Better, Faster” creative concept.

-Outputs: McCann Global Health created a five-part mini-series about clean cooking, featuring Mama Imade, a young, working Nigerian mother whose journey to upgrade herself and her family provides both entertainment and education.
-On the radio, popular on-air personalities were trained to discuss clean cooking during 15-minute prime-time segments and short clean cooking radio ads and jingles were created in three different languages.
+McCann Global Health created a 5-part mini series about clean cooking, featuring Mama Imade, a young, working Nigerian mother whose journey to upgrade herself and her family provides both entertainment and education.
+On the radio, popular on-air personalities were trained to discuss clean cooking during 15-minute prime-time segments, and short clean-cooking radio ads and jingles were created in 3 different languages.
 Additionally, social media influencers engaged in conversations about clean cooking among their followers.
 We launched a microsite for the Upgrade to Gas campaign covering LPG safety and use.
 Following the first 6 weeks of the campaign launch, the Facebook page had 18,000 fans, generating over 6 million impressions, with 12,000 engagements among the core audience.
 The web series garnered 250,000 views.